 Position your winter camp in the right spot.

-Its important where you place your tent/camper on a site.
+One of the things that is really important when you go winter camping is where you place your tent/camper on a site.
 Have a walk around the site before you chose where to set up.
 Wind can make a huge difference in how warm you feel when you go winter camping.
 If there is a shaded spot behind some trees or bushes, choose that over a great view over an open lake where the wind can run free.

 Have enough warm clothes